A little bit about the history of our unique home and how we got started…

 2014 – While the first floor of the firehouse was being reserved for parties and family gatherings, Rockport resident, Molly Bondellio, noticed that the front room upstairs (originally the bunk room) was going unused.
 So, she obtained permission to use the upstairs space for practice during completion of their 200-hour yoga teacher training.
 Upon certification, she began offering a few informal classes, and that’s how Firehouse Yoga was born!

 2015-2018 – Fellow yoga teacher and Rockport resident, Nicole McLaughlin-Lublin, joined Molly to offer a few weekly classes of her own.
-They began to grow the studio bit by bit, first through word of mouth and then by building an online presence, bringing on additional teachers, and expanding local marketing efforts, until Firehouse Yoga became a “small but mighty” fixture in the Rockport Square neighborhood.
+They began to grow the studio bit by bit, first through word of mouth and then by building an online presence, adding additional teachers to the co-op, and expanding local marketing efforts, until Firehouse Yoga became a “small but mighty” fixture in the Rockport Square neighborhood.